nehamanghnani/leadTracker_chromeExtension/README.md

 # leadTracker_chromeExtension

 This is a project is for tracking leads for marketers and sales people.
+This is developed in HTML, CSS and JavaScript.

 It is a chrome extension which can be used to save URL links from visited tabs, or input the URL in the text field and save it.